ivanagustinmonzon/myprogress/README.md

 # MyProgress App

+### To review:
+Building: notification to remind you to do it
+Breaking: review at the end of the day to check if did it

 ## Architecture Overview

 This React Native application follows a feature-based architecture using Expo and Expo Router.
 The architecture is designed to be scalable, maintainable, and follows React Native best practices.